BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 We can recognise that the electrons will be confined by harmonic potentials, strongly in the z axis to make it two dimensional and more weakly in the xy plane defining the quantum dot.

-The basis with which the Hartree-Fock algorithm will be implmented is the solution to schrödingers equation of the single particle hamiltonians $`h(r_i)`$, which are nothing but Hermite polynomials
+The basis with which the Hartree-Fock algorithm will be implmented is the solution to Schrödinger's equation of the single particle hamiltonians $`h(r_i)`$, which are nothing but Hermite polynomials

 INTRODUCE EXACT WAVEFUNCTION WE WILL USE \phi_k = ...

-With his basis we need to solve the Roothan Equations
+With this basis we need to solve the Roothan Equations

 ```math
 \bm{FC}=\bm{SC}\epsilon.